CloudeyIT/Reflex/Cloudey.Reflex.Authorization/README.md

 # Reflex

 ## Authorization

 ---

 **Plug-and-play authorization extending ASP.NET Core Authorization to make it easier and more pleasant to use.**
-Most features require Autofac.

 ### Features

 - Plug-and-play, no boilerplate required
-- Provides authorization services and providers for use with Autofac DI
+- Auto-discover authorization policies with assembly scanning
-- Define authorization policies without boilerplate
+- Easily define authorization policies in separate classes
 - Policies are auto-registered with the DI container
 - Reference policies by type instead of name for better type safety